allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     opinions and development in an unprofessional manner
     * Refuse to complete work on sections of the project that they had said they would work on prior
+    * Using inappropriate set of language in conversations with instructors and peers.

 ## Team Work